DNA – Crack the Code by Nyla

 Mortality rates for different age groups are used in determining an individual’s premium.
 For instance, it is predicted that 0.35 in 1000 non-smoking 25 years old males will die in the first year of policy coverage.
 This allows the insurance company to charge premiums to a group of individuals given an expected number of deaths and payouts.

 Individual life insurance premiums are determined in an underwriting process.
 During this process, age, health, and tobacco use are the major factors that play into premium determination.
 However, more detailed questions about the health and lifestyle of the client are often asked to make a better judgement what type of premium would be required for that person.
 For older applicants, paramedical professionals are sent to perform more detailed tests including blood and urine tests.

 What are they looking for in the blood test?
-Right now, the blood test screens for the presence of antigens to the HIV virus, hepatitis, evidence for liver or kidney disorders, and certain types of autoimmune diseases.
+Right now, the blood test screens for the presence of antigens to the HIV virus, hepatitis, evidence for liver or kidney disorders, certain types of autoimmune diseases and STDs (find out details at www.STDAware.com/chlamydia/symptoms-in-women).
 These are all increased risk factors for mortality.
 A positive test for one or more of these indicators may result in higher premiums or denial of coverage.